 It sounds relatively simple.

 Why is it so hard for some to do just that?

-The worker is not the right person to decide what needs to be done, that’s the managers job.
-And the manager needs the direction from the entrepreneur.
+The worker is not the right person to decide what needs to be done; that’s the manager’s job.
+And the manager needs the direction of the entrepreneur.

-In the end it is a question of perspective.
-Each role looks at the same thing from a different angle and you need those angles to get the full picture.
-If you just look at it from one side you’re missing a lot of information and opportunity.
+In the end, it is a question of perspective.
+Each role looks at the same thing from a different angle, and you need those angles to get the full picture.
+If you look at it from one side, you’re missing a lot of information and opportunity.